t-m1/cse15l-lab-reports/report3.md

 (END)
 ```

 For this code block, the command works as regular since it is a regular file.
+This is because the `-f` option only goes into effect if a non-regular file is being opened, and does not affect normal files.

 ```
 itztm@LAPTOP-CVDGHEVR MINGW64 ~/docsearch/technical (main)